 Michael and Esther’s story exemplifies this.
 When they returned home, they relied on development agencies and the government to get through the weeks.
 They were struggling so much that the community were really worried and so put them forward to be supported by our project.

-We were able to give Michael and Esther maize, beans, rice and green gram seeds as well as training and group support.
+Alongside our local partner organisation in Uganda, Voluntary Action for Development (VAD), we were able to give Michael and Esther maize, beans, rice and green gram seeds as well as training and group support.
 In addition, our project provided vegetable seeds to farmer groups and Esther and Michael transplanted, wed, sprayed, harvested and sold these vegetables in a nearby local market.
 Not only did the harvests help them to eat healthier and more nutritious food, but they were also able to save enough food to take the household through until the next harvesting season, to earn an income and to keep seeds for the next planting season.

 “It is neither too late nor too hard to earn an income from agriculture.
 I wish I had planted more than I did, as I would be one of the richest in the village.
 I am eagerly waiting for the next rainy season to plant more on a large piece of land and earn a living from it.
 And, I pledge to support my wife, Esther, in agriculture.

 “This was our first time to earn and count an income of 400K (£78) in 45 years [an income earned over the four-month harvest season].
 We shall put this money back into cultivation to increase our production.
 Our heartfelt appreciation goes to VAD, Feed the Minds and Big Lottery Fund for equipping us with seeds, new agronomic skills, group formation, provision of Knapsack sprayers and pesticides which have helped us spray our crops and many others”.